 - In our experience, certified organic shampoo’s and conditioners don’t always work with professional hair colour from a salon.
 Some organic ingredients can change cooler shades of blonde to become brassy.
 For example, anything with a citrus (lemon/lime/orange) base will do this.

 - There are companies making unethical marketing claims based on “organic”, “naturally derived” or “plant based” ingredients.
-Essentially these ingredients do not negate the fact that the hair colouring process requires a chemical reaction to take place and you need certain chemicals to do this.
+Essentially these ingredients do not change the fact that the hair colouring process requires a chemical reaction to take place and you need certain chemicals to do this.
 Some of these chemicals have been approved to use in small doses/low concentrations.
 This is a personal decision – sugar, alcohol and nicotine are legal and socially acceptable and yet the research pointing to the problems they cause are significant.
 Aluminium in deodorant is a known carcinogen yet legal to use in some countries including Australia.
 The consumer must make their own choices which are hopefully informed – unfortunately you need a science and chemistry degree to unravel and make sense of most of the information.

 - There are colour companies who are promoting the benefits of ammonia free colour.
 This has nothing to do with the “organic colour” concept.
 Ammonia is used for a specific purpose and has received a lot of negative press when the alternative MEA isn’t that great and from a professional stand point, is worse than ammonia on a number of fronts.
 Ammonia is a naturally occuring gas.
 Theoretically it is “organic” but the fumes from the gas are harmful when breathed in.
 What most colour companies don’t tell you is that by the time the colour is being put on your head, most of those fumes have evaporated.
 MEA the “healthier” alternative actually has a significant draw back in that it remains “active” in your hair keeping the hair cuticle open for a lot longer than ammonia.
 This has a significant effect on the quality of the end colour result.